-If you start to realize that the at-fault party or parties caused you several damages in the accident, you might want to consider calling a Fort Lauderdale law firm to see what your legal options might be.
-A car accident lawyer in Fort Lauderdale may be able to help you receive compensation for damages related to your injuries through a personal injury claim or lawsuit.
+If you start to realize that the at-fault party or parties caused you several damages in the accident, you might want to consider calling a Fort Lauderdale personal injury law firm to see what your legal options might be.
+A car accident lawyer may be able to help you receive compensation for damages related to your injuries through a personal injury claim or lawsuit.

 Driver, Vehicle, and Environmental Factors Can Cause Rear-End Accidents

 The National Highway Traffic Safety Administration (NHTSA) divides causal factors for all crash types into four categories: